danleitch/Media-Server-with-Docker-Ubuntu/README.md

 Note:

+1. On Portainer's first launch create a Username  & Password and select local.
+From this point look around for the tab that says containers it should be self-explanatory from there.

-1.This Plex container DOES NOT support hardware transcoding - it can though just but exposing the correct hardware in your docker image but every PC is different that is why I left it out.
+2.This Plex container DOES NOT support hardware transcoding - it can though just but exposing the correct hardware in your docker image but every PC is different that is why I left it out.
 My is up and running well.

-2.This install is a stock standard install, no special programs here.
+3.This install is a stock standard install, no special programs here.
 Changing things would be as docker documentation says.

 Good to know info.